Michigan family of 5 killed in wrong-way crash in Kentucky

 The family from Northville, Michigan, was returning from a vacation in Florida, the Fayette County coroner's office said.

-The pickup's driver was identified as 41-year-old Joey Lee Bailey of Georgetown.
+The driver of the white pickup was identified as 41-year-old Joey Lee Bailey of Georgetown.
 The coroner's statement says authorities believe Bailey was driving under the influence and that toxicology tests were planned.

-Lexington police are looking for witnesses who may have seen the white Chevy pickup traveling prior to the crash, which remains under investigation.
+The interstate was shut down for several hours.
+The accident remains under investigation.

 According to the Islamic Center of America of Dearborn, Michigan, funeral services for the family are set for Tuesday at the center.